kimgh06/Freetify/README.md

 I have been trying to make this project as music player.

-I just made for fun. not for commercial purpose.
+I just made for fun. not for commercial purposes.

-You can always give feedbacks on this project by creating issues.

 The deployed website is https://freetify.vercel.app/

+You can always give feedbacks on this project by creating a issue.

-If you have any **Question** or would be like **to inform bugs**, you could make a issue in this repository.
+Also, If you have any **Question** or would be like **to inform bugs**, you could make a issue in this repository.